ronniebugia/mordor-glsl/README.md

 However, the GLSL shaders and most of the JavaScript are written by me.
 The tower of Mordor 3d model comes from https://www.thingiverse.com/thing:2434288.

 ## To Run the App
-Clone this repository to whereever you want.
+Clone this repository to where ever you want.

 ```
 git clone https://github.com/ronniebugia/mordor-glsl.git